Best Debt Consolidation Loans in 2018

 Best for Poor Credit (600 to 649): Avant

 While Avant doesn’t advertise its credit score minimums, the lender states on its website that most of its borrowers have FICO credit scores between 600 and 700.
 This makes it an option—and one of the only reasonable options—for borrowers with credit scores between 600 and 649.
 One thing that we like about this lender is its late fee forgiveness program, which incentivizes borrowers to stay on track with their payments.
 If you make three consecutive on-time payments after making a late payment, Avant will refund its $25 late fee.
 The lender also offers flexibility in how you repay your loan, as there are no fees for certain payment methods.
 You can repay by personal or cashier’s check, debit card, bank account withdrawal, or money order without incurring any fees.
-Many other online lenders charge check processing fees or don’t allow payment by certain methods—such as debit card or money order.
+Many other companies charge check processing fees or don’t allow payment by certain methods—such as debit card or money order.

 Drawbacks: Generally speaking, we recommend borrowers have a credit score of at least 580 to consider Avant.
 If you have a lower score, you should consider alternative options, such as the ones listed below.
 While Avant is available in most states, the company cannot lend to individuals in Iowa, Colorado, or West Virginia.